|

 All cables are very high quality with the future in mind.
 Often times, spare

 cables are run.
-All cables are implemented via 'home runs'.
+All cables are implemented via dedicated 'home runs' (a single

 I recently added CCTV video distribution via TV channels to a house.